Cooper Kupp Player Prop Bets for the NFL Playoffs | Los Angeles vs. Tampa Bay 1/23/2022

 - Kupp has averaged 120.7 receiving yards per game over his three career matchups against the Buccaneers, 20.2 more than his over/under in Sunday's game.

-- Kupp, in three matchups, had a touchdown catch twice.
-And he had multiple TDs in one of those two games.

-- The Buccaneers are conceding 255.7 passing yards per game this season, the NFL's 22nd-ranked pass defense.
+- The 255.7 yards per game the Buccaneers are allowing through the air makes them the NFL's 22nd-ranked pass defense.

-- The Buccaneers have allowed 26 touchdowns through the air (1.5 per game).
-They are 13th in the league in that category.
+- The Buccaneers have given up 26 passing TDs this year (1.5 per game), ranking them 13th among NFL defenses.

 Recent Performances